SAP/spartacus-docs/_pages/dev/clickjacking-prevention.md

 Option 1.
 Set X-Frame-Option http header field to 'DENY' or 'SAMEORIGIN' in Commerce Suite used by Spartacus as backend.
 Modify property xss.filter.header.X-Frame-Options accordingly.
 Follow detailed instructions [here](https://help.sap.com/viewer/9433604f14ac4ed98908c6d4e7d8c1cc/2105/en-US/c8145542c2564bb29f6cf2fb6fe67b90.html)

 Option 2.
-SAP's security standard 264 recommends as one of its possible solutions: "Frame Buster Javascript (Embedded site only) for single domain solution.
+SAP's security standards recommend as one of its possible solutions: "Frame Buster Javascript (Embedded site only) for single domain solution.
 Inclusion of javascript code in HTML pages can actively block pages to be embedded in a frame" Example of this is:
 ```